b a c k g r o u n d

 a r t i s t s t a t e m e n t

-Texture plays a key role, balancing the simplicity of the compositions.
-I apply layers of modeling paste, gel mediums, oil paint and acrylics with brushes, knives and rags to achieve depth and complexity.
+I like to use texture just like our lives are layered and textured.
+I apply modeling paste, gel mediums, oil paint and acrylics with brushes, knives and rags to achieve depth and complexity.
 The finished effect of my mixed media paintings is an aged quality, like a fresco.

-My paintings have been described as soulful and evocative.
+My work has been described as soulful and evocative.
 To me, they're simply compositions from the heart.